skyrim-multiplayer/skymp/docs/skyrim_platform/papyrus.md

 # Papyrus types from the original game

-- All types in SkyrimPlatform have the same name as in Papyrus, for example: `Game`, `Actor`, `Form`, `Spell`, `Perk`, etc.
+All types in SkyrimPlatform have the same name as in Papyrus, for example: `Game`, `Actor`, `Form`, `Spell`, `Perk`, etc.

-- To use types from Papyrus, including calling methods and static functions that they have, they need to be imported:
+To use types from Papyrus, including calling methods and static functions that they have, they need to be imported:

   ```typescript
   import { Game, Actor } from "skyrimPlatform";
   ```

+***WARNING***: Papyrus types and methods are only available inside [hooks][Hooks] or [new events][NewEvents] introduced by Skyrim Platform (except `tick`).

+An exception will be thrown if you try to use them outside any of those contexts.

 ## Form

 - Form (`Form`) is inherited by most game types, which have methods such as `Actor`, `Weapon`, etc.
 - Each form has an ID, which is a 32-bit unsigned number (`uint32_t`).
 In SkyrimPlatform, represented by the type `number`.
-- If you need to find a form by its ID, use `Game.getFormEx`.
+- If you need to find a form by its ID, use `Game.getFormEx`.\
   Note that it is `Game.getFormEx`, not `Game.getForm`.
 The latter always returns `null` for IDs above 0x80000000 (the behavior of the original game).
 - You can get the form ID using the `getFormID` method.
 It is guaranteed that `Game.getFormEx` will find the form by the ID returned by this method if the form was not destroyed by the game.

 ## Object casting